 Africa in Words: Me too, I’ll be watching this space.
 Thank you so much for your time.

 Ifeanyi Awachie is a Nigerian-American writer and curator is a Nigerian-American writer and curator.
-With a B.A. in English and creative writing from Yale University, Ifeanyi is curator of AFRICA SALON, a contemporary African arts and culture festival she founded while working as a presidential fellow on the Yale Africa Initiative.
+With a B.A. in English and creative writing from Yale University, Ifeanyi is Chief Curator of AFRICA SALON, a contemporary African arts and culture festival she founded as an undergraduate.
 She is author of Summer in Igboland, a work of personal nonfiction and documentary photography based on her experience visiting her birth country, Nigeria, for the first time.
 She won the Tristan Perlroth Prize to support her research on the book and showcased her photographs in multiple exhibits at Yale.
 In 2016, Ifeanyi was accepted to the Voices of Our Nation Arts Foundation writing workshops, where she studied fiction under author Tayari Jones.
 She has worked as a spoken word teaching artist and founded and curated a grant-winning reading and performance series for writers of color.
 Ifeanyi is an incoming Master’s student in the Global Creative and Cultural Industries program at SOAS, University of London.